 - manual dipping followed by cores flicking / shaking.

-Flicking / shaking the cores doesn’t reduce only the WLT but it becomes totally unpredictable (WLT varies 150 and 225 microns).
+Flicking / shaking the cores not only reduces the WLT but it becomes totally unpredictable (WLT varies from 150 to 225 microns).

 If you are looking for a simple solution capable of matching all the previously mentioned features and benefits but with a standardized design and that quickly pays for the initial investment, ALL-in-ONE Smartline is the answer.

 They are designed in different sizes and concepts to be adapted to various sizes of the cores, to be space-saving with ergonomic design and low-maintenance requirements.
-Yet flexible enough to be adapted to your existing dipping process (manual by operator or automatic by robot). for alcohol or water based coatings, ALL-in-ONE Smartline can be commissioned in short time even without ProService technicians, thanks to the “plug and play “features.
+Yet flexible enough to be adapted to your existing dipping process (manual by operator or automatic by robot). for alcohol or water based coatings, ALL-in-ONE Smartline can be commissioned in short time even without ProserviceTech technicians, thanks to the plug and play features.

-All dip tanks ALL-in-ONE are provided with a Density Sentinel for continuous density control and automatic preparation and, most of them, with ARENA E-pump to keep the constant level and to flow coat some cores and with the manipulator to dip the cores at controlled speed and depth.
+All the ALL-in-ONE dip tanks are provided with a Density Sentinel for continuous density control and automatic preparation and, most of them, with ARENA E-pump to keep the constant level and to flow coat some cores and with the manipulator to dip the cores at controlled speed and depth.

 Do you want a deeper or larger dip tank?
 Do you want to combine a dip tank with a flow coating station?
 Do you have any restrictions due to the available layout and space?
 Must it be installed in an existing robotic cell to replace an old and/or unreliable dip tank?